Post by Lara Kaylor

 If you choose to pack out the poo instead, there are several commercially produced pack-out systems available that are easy to use and sanitary.

 As for toilet paper, the best solution is to put soiled toilet paper in a plastic bag and pack it out with you.
 Burning toilet paper is not recommended, and while burying toilet paper in your cat hole is an option, if not done correctly it can be an issue (think little critters digging it up and mistaking it for a snack).
-Make it easy on yourself.
-Take it home with you.
-Ladies, this goes for tampons as well.
+Make it easy on yourself: take it home with you.
+This goes for tampons as well.
 They do not decompose so take them with you.

-You may also want to consider using “natural” toilet paper (stones, vegetation, snow) however this method is not for everyone and may take some trial and error before you find what works for you.
+You may also want to consider using “natural” toilet paper (stones, vegetation, snow), however this method is not for everyone and may take some trial and error before you find what works for you.
+Many hikers prefer to use a "backcountry bidet."

 And as for your pet’s poo, be aware that it is just as much of a blight on a campsite or trail as human waste if not disposed of properly.
 Remove it from the trail and bury it in a remote spot, or put it in a poop bag and pack it out.
 Never leave a dog bag on the side of the trail even if you intend to pick it up later.